 National Compliance Initiative: Reducing Hazardous Air Emissions at Hazardous Waste Facilities

-EPA, in partnership with authorized states, is focusing on identifying and addressing violations of leak detection and repair requirements for related hazardous waste treatment equipment.
-This initiative will ensure a nationally consistent approach returning facilities to compliance to reduce health and environmental exposure and ensure a level playing field for regulated facilities.
+The EPA, in partnership with authorized states, is focusing on identifying and addressing violations of leak detection and repair requirements for related hazardous waste treatment equipment.
+This initiative will ensure a nationally consistent approach of returning facilities to compliance to reduce health and environmental exposure and ensure a level playing field for regulated facilities.

 - Annual Number of EPA Inspections and Addressing Actions at Facilities Subject to RCRA Air Regulations

 Map of inspections and addressing actions for hazardous air emissions at hazardous waste facilities.